ouspg/CompSec/README.md

 <details open><summary>Details</summary>

-The course has six (6) lectures, six (6) laboratory exercises and 5 Moodle exams.
-Course does not contain final coursework this year because separate course considering it is planned.
+The course has seven (7) lectures, six (6) laboratory exercises, and 6 Moodle exams.
+The course does not contain final coursework this year because separate course considering it is planned.

-Lectures are handling topics from high perspective and they are not going technically deep.
+Lectures are handling topics from a high perspective and they are not going technically deep.
 Moodle exams are based on the lectures.

-Laboratory exercises are thought as independent packages: containing theory and exercises, and going technologically very deep.
+Laboratory exercises are thought of as independent packages: containing theory and exercises, and going technologically very deep.

 Lab materials are located in their corresponding folders: